-I’m betting it’s more likely than not that someone you know — or should I say, used to know — has also gotten involved with Amway.
+I’m betting it’s more likely than not that someone you know has also gotten involved with Amway.
 The company is ubiquitous and seems to be infiltrating even the most rational social circles.
-If someone has recently invited you to coffee because they’re looking for cool people to help them run their “business”, chances are you’re in danger of becoming an Amway target.
+If someone has recently invited you to coffee because they’re looking for people to help them run a “business”, chances are you’re in danger of becoming an Amway target.

 There’s only one big problem: Amway is a pyramid scheme.

 Amway is a multibillion-dollar company that uses “multilevel marketing techniques” to sell cosmetics and household products.
 They have really aggressive recruitment techniques and cult-like practices.
 They’re super shady and sued on a pretty regular basis, but still, manage to trick new people into the fold!

 Amway is a pyramid scheme for the same reason all pyramid schemes are pyramid schemes: the focus is on recruiting new members and selling a lifestyle, not actual products.